Texas sprinter Fred Kerley wins silver medal with new personal best in Tokyo Olympics 100m final

 Kerley produced his best on the big occasion, running a new personal best of 9.84 seconds in the final to finish just behind gold medal winner Lamont Marcell Jacobs of Italy.

-At a watch party in his Central Texas hometown, Kerley’s family could barely contain their nerves before the race — especially when the race kicked off with a false start, resulting in a disqualification for Great Britain’s Zharnel Hughes.
+At a watch party in his Central Texas hometown, hosted by Tim and Jo Anna McGinnis at Pecan Manor Bed and Breakfast, Kerley’s family could barely contain their nerves — especially when the race kicked off with a false start, resulting in a disqualification for Great Britain’s Zharnel Hughes.

-But when the Texan eventually crossed the finish line in second place, there were emotional scenes of celebration in the Kerley family home.
+But when the Texan eventually crossed the finish line in second place, there were emotional scenes of celebration among the Kerley family.

+“To see him actually there, and actually going, watching his arms and watching the wind come out of his mouth, it’s actually overwhelming to see,” Virginia Kerley, Fred’s mother, said after the watch party.
+“I had the faith to know that he was going to do something good, and he had faith to know he was going to do something good also.”

+Get the latest on how our Texans are doing in the Olympics by signing up for push alerts on the KXAN News App and our More Than The Score newsletter.
+Join us at noon every weekday for our Japan 2020 stream highlighting memorable moments and KXAN’s team in Tokyo.

 The 26-year-old Texas A&M product will have a chance to add to his silver medal as he is likely to compete in the 4x100m relay later in the Games.